 People that have type I diabetes don’t produce insulin whatsoever, and it’s regarded as the most delicate type of the two.
 On the other hand, folks with type II diabetes don’t respond well to insulin, and in the later stages of the condition, often don’t produce the right amount of hormones.

 Both types of diabetes are chronic conditions and they result in high blood sugar.
-While the dieting requirements may be similar, the treatment and overall care requirements are different, so you should work closely with a specialist to make sure you receive the adequate guidance.
+While the dieting requirements may be similar, the treatment and overall care requirements are different, so you should work closely with a specialist to make sure you receive adequate guidance.

 Comprehensive Diabetes Management and Care Services